21 Stunning Varieties of Prayer Plants to Grow at Home

 21. Thalia

-Stromanthe thalia is a species that has long, lance-shaped, pointed leaves that are dark green with pale midribs, and reddish-purple undersides.
+Stromanthe thalia has long, lance-shaped, pointed leaves that are dark green with pale midribs, and reddish-purple undersides.

 This species is often sold under its synonymous name, S. sanguinea.
 The species name “sanguinea” refers to the ruddy undersides of its leaves, giving it the unfortunate common name “bloody prayer plant.”